albocanegra/aws-deploy/README.md

 Branch: RELEASE2.0
 DockerHub image tag: 2.0

-This version points to a broken container that will not be able to reach a running state.
+This version points to a broken container that will not be able to reach the running state.

 ##### 3.0